This is a guide covering everything you need to know about exposure in photography.

 Since portrait photography is more focused on the client, less attention is given to the background.

-- You should shoot however you feel most comfortable with.
+- You should shoot however you feel most comfortable.
 Limiting your options will do more harm than good in portrait photography.

 - Choose the aperture-priority mode.

-- Opt for larger apertures such as f/1.4, f/2, or f/2.8 that gives the spotlight to your client.
+- Opt for larger apertures such as f/1.4, f/2, or f/2.8 that give the spotlight to your client and produce a nice bokeh background blur.

 - Quickly change your shutter speed into something faster when you start encountering motion blur.